CrowdStrike/Cloud-AWS/Discover-for-Cloud-Templates/AWS/README.md

 2) "troubleshooting" contains a description of configuration settings to check together with some troubleshooting scripts.

+3) "cloudformation" contains cloudformation templates for setting up the log-archive account S3 bucket role and notification, and new accounts.

 # How Crowdstrike Discover Works

 ## Log Aggregation Account